Ranking and Tuning Pre-trained Models: A New Paradigm for Exploiting Model Hubs: Experiments

 \subsection{Comparing LogME to re-training head}

-A na\"ive way to measure the relationship between features and labels is to train a linear classification / regression head for the downstream task, and to use the head's performance as an assessment (sometimes it is called ``\emph{linear probing}'' or ``\emph{linear protocol evaluation}''). \emph{This straightforward idea does not work well because it is prone to over-fitting}.
-To alleviate over-fitting, grid search for its hyper-parameters (such as the strength of L2 regularization) should be tuned extensively on a validation set, making head re-training inefficient and inappropriate if data are limited.
-In the following section, we summarize why re-training head is inferior to LogME from three perspectives, which partially explains why the important problem of ranking and tuning PTMs was under-explored in the past.
+A straightforward way to measure the relationship between features and labels is to train a linear classification/regression head for the downstream task, and to use the head's performance as a metric, which is known as ``\emph{linear probing}'' or ``\emph{linear protocol evaluation}.''
+Empirically, we find that re-training the head does not work well.
+In the following, we summarize why re-training the head is inferior to LogME from three perspectives, which partially explains why the important problem of ranking and tuning PTMs was under-explored in the past.

-\textbf{(1) LogME is more efficient than re-training head.} In the Caltech dataset, we extract features from 12 pre-trained models, train softmax regressors with tuned hyper-parameters (the L2 regularization strength), and plot the correlation between the best head accuracy and the transfer performance \emph{w.r.t.} the number of hyper-parameter trials in Figure~\ref{fig:search_space}.
+\textbf{(1) LogME is more efficient than re-training head.} In linear protocol evaluation, parameters in the head are learned by maximum likelihood estimation, which is prone to over-fitting.
+To alleviate over-fitting, grid search for its hyper-parameters (such as the strength of L2 regularization) should be tuned extensively on a validation set, making head re-training inefficient.
+For example, in the Caltech dataset, we extract features from 12 PTMs, train softmax regressors with tuned hyper-parameters (the L2 regularization strength), and plot the correlation $\tau_w$ between the best head accuracy and the reference transfer performance with respect to the number of hyper-parameter trials in Figure~\ref{fig:search_space}.
 The correlation of LogME is plotted as a reference.
-Computing LogME requires $3\times$ less time than re-training a head with one fixed hyper-parameter, and re-training head with exhaustive hyper-parameter search is still much inferior to LogME.
-Therefore re-training head is not appropriate in ranking pre-trained models.
+Computing LogME requires $3\times$ less time than re-training a head with one fixed hyper-parameter, and re-training a head with exhaustive hyper-parameter search is still much inferior to LogME.